This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What are the signs and symptoms of uterine fibroids?

 You may have no signs or symptoms.
 Symptoms depend on the size, type, and number of fibroids you have.
-Symptoms also depend on where the fibroids are inside your uterus.
-Signs and symptoms of fibroids include the following:
+Symptoms also depend on where the fibroids are inside your uterus:

 How are uterine fibroids diagnosed?

-- Pelvic exam: This is also called an internal or vaginal exam.
+- A pelvic exam is also called an internal or vaginal exam.
 During a pelvic exam, your healthcare provider gently puts a speculum into your vagina.
 A speculum is a tool that opens your vagina.
 This lets your healthcare provider see your cervix (bottom part of your uterus).
 With gloved hands, your healthcare provider will check the size and shape of your uterus and ovaries.

-- Vaginal ultrasound: During this test, your healthcare provider places a small wand in your vagina.
-Sound waves from the wand show pictures of the inside of your uterus (womb) and ovaries.
+- A vaginal ultrasound is used to see inside your uterus and to check your ovaries.
+During this test, your healthcare provider places a small wand in your vagina.
+Sound waves from the wand show pictures of the uterus and ovaries.

 How are uterine fibroids treated?